Amberas/Laravel-Vue-Mysql-dockerized-/README.md

 ## Goal

 This project aims to integrate the Laravel web application framework with Vue.js, using the Laravel example-app as a foundation.
-The project is containerized using Docker, which facilitates efficient building, testing, and integration with MySQL PhpMyAdmin.
+It employs Docker for containerization, specifically utilizing Laravel Sail, a light-weight command-line interface for interacting with Laravel's default Docker development environment.
+Additionally, the project provides PhpMyAdmin for enhanced database management.

 ## Installation